-As mentioned previously, the United States taxes foreign earned income.
-However, the Foreign Tax Credit (FTC) can eliminate foreign income taxes.
+Although the United States taxes foreign earned income, the Foreign Tax Credit (FTC) can eliminate foreign income taxes.
 Unfortunately, failing to take advantage of the FTC leads to double taxation—paying income tax to Japan and the United States.

 With the FTC, an American expat who earns income and pays income taxes in Japan can offset United States tax liability by the amount they paid to Japan.
 Americans can take advantage of the FTC through a tax credit, or a tax deduction.
 There are nuances regarding credits and deductions.
 Tax experts can help determine whether somebody should take a credit or a deduction.